-How to Pick a Moving Company
+How to choose a moving company

 When choosing a moving company, there are a few steps you can take to ensure that any company you use is reliable.
-To the find the best company for your needs, follow the five steps below.
+To find the best company for your needs, follow the five steps below.

-Step 1: Start by getting referrals from friends, family, and coworkers.
+Start by getting referrals from friends, family, and coworkers.
 You can also search online, looking for moving companies that have good reviews and are recommended by their past customers.
 If you're using a real estate agent when buying a home, ask them for a referral.

-Step 2: When searching for a moving company, try to get an estimate from at least three companies.
+When searching for a moving company, try to get an estimate from at least three companies.
 Make sure to ask for an in-person estimate so that the moving company can get a better idea of how much you need to have moved and give you a more accurate estimate.

-The best way to check if a moving company is legitimate is to make sure that the company is properly licensed and insured.
+The best way to check if a moving company is legitimate is to evaluate the moving company and make sure they are properly licensed and insured.
 This is easy if you're using an interstate mover, which is registered with the federal government.

-One of the biggest red flags is a moving company that gives you an estimate sight unseen.
+One of the biggest red flags is a moving company that gives you an estimate without many details about the move.
 In such cases, these companies like to inflate their estimate on the day of your move.
 By that point, it's too late for many people to cancel their move, so they're forced to accept the additional costs.

 Also be on the lookout for estimates that greatly undercut others you have gotten, as this should raise red flags as well.
 With these tips, you should be able to choose a moving company that's reputable and good for you.